 Barbara Myerhoff was part of a small group of scholars in the 1970s who introduced the importance of understanding storytelling, who pioneered the study of one’s own community, and who paid attention to the relationships among age, ethnic identity, and gender.
 She was particularly innovative in her scholarship on ritual, exploring how ritual functioned to create its effect, even when participants aided in its invention.
 Her ideas provided an important foundation for Jewish women to understand aspects of their own religious heritage and to experiment with ritual innovation while defining Jewish feminism.

 In 2000, the Jewish Women’s Archive selected Barbara Myerhoff to be a Woman of Valor.
-In celebration of Jewish Women’s History Month, the organization created a poster about her life as well as website that may be seen at www.jwa.org.
+In celebration of Jewish Women’s History Month, the organization created a poster about her life as well as a web exhibit.